 8. Motiongate Dubai

-Rounding off the day with the La Perle by Dragone Show in Abu Dhabi makes for one of the strongest full-day combos in the UAE.
+Rounding off the day with the La Perle by Dragone Show in Abu Dhabi makes for one of the strongest full-day-into-evening combinations available in the UAE, pairing movie magic with a genuinely world-class live performance.

 9. Dubai Frame

-The Burj Khalifa draws the big crowds, but the Dubai Frame offers views just as striking for less money.
-The 150-meter structure has old Dubai on one side and the modern skyline on the other.
-Walking the glass-floor sky bridge between the two towers stays with people for a while.
+The Burj Khalifa draws the largest crowds among Dubai elevated attractions, but the Dubai Frame delivers a view just as striking for a fraction of the price.
+The 150-meter structure, which holds the Guinness World Record for the largest picture frame, positions Old Dubai on one side and the modern skyline on the other.

 10. The Lost World Aquarium